nightscout/trio-docs/docs/EN/Analyze/EvaluateBasal.md

 <b>Which Nightscout view is most helpful?</b>

-The standard default view when scrolling to the valleys is best for the last 24 hours (no IOB is displayed after that).
+When scrolling to the valleys, the standard default view is best for the last 24 hours (no IOB is displayed after that).
 Day-to-day reports if looking at older data (remember to check the IOB box, and optionally COB for meal-related analysis).

 <b>How to adjust basal rate?</b>

 All hours before the time you are looking at (within DIA hours) are adjusted.
 If you change only some of the previous hours, you can make more minor adjustments to the resulting IOB.
-You can also adjust one step up and down every other hour so the average is in between available rates.
+You can adjust one step up and down every other hour so the average is between available rates.